dask/dask-blog/_posts/2019-08-28-dask-on-summit.md

 ### Interactive nodes

-The IT expert then says "Oh, our login nodes are pretty locked-down, lets try this from an interactive compute node".
+The expert user then says "Oh, our login nodes are pretty locked-down, lets try this from an interactive compute node.
+Things tend to work better there".
 We run some arcane bash command (I've never seen two of these that look alike so I'm going to omit it here), and things magically start working.
 Hooray!

 We run a tiny Dask computation just to prove that we can do some work.